 - · Own and operate Jatropha farms for our own account.
-We currently own and operate two such Jatropha farms, one in Belize and one in Mexico. - Own, operate and manage Jatropha farms through joint ownership agreements.
+We currently own and operate three such Jatropha farms, one in Belize and two in Mexico. - Own, operate and manage Jatropha farms through joint ownership agreements.
 We currently operate two farms under joint ownership arrangements: the first farm, located in Mexico, comprises 5,149 acres; the second farm consisting of 3,700 acres was acquired in March 2010 (also in Mexico).
-The first farm is fully planted, and we expect to have the second farm substantially planted by the end of 2010. - · Provide Jatropha farm development and management services to third party owners of Jatropha farms. - · Provide turnkey Franchise Operations for individuals and/or companies that wish to immediately establish Jatropha farms in suitable geographical areas.
+The first farm is fully planted, and we anticipate to have the second farm substantially planted by the end of 2010. - · Provide Jatropha farm development and management services to third party owners of Jatropha farms.
+We plan to greatly expand this initiative in the next 12 months. - · Provide turnkey Franchise Operations for individuals and/or companies that wish to immediately establish Jatropha farms in suitable geographical areas.